 - The oral partnership had been ended by notice which certainly hadn’t been what Dr Cheema had intended.

-This case is a stark reminder of just how important it is have a comprehensive partnership agreement, which is understood by everyone involved, before any business activity takes place.
+This case is a stark reminder of just how important it is to have a comprehensive partnership agreement, which is understood by everyone involved before any business activity takes place.